-Two separate articles of mine which explain how your personal tax position can be affected in the UK are the UK child benefit tax charge and the student loan repayments.
+Two separate articles which explain how your personal tax position can be affected in the UK are the UK child benefit tax charge and the student loan repayments.

 You might also make a saving via your self-assessment tax return if you have invested into an Enterprise Investment Scheme during the tax year.

-As mentioned, many people miss out on the claim.
+It is a fact, many people miss out on the marriage allowance claim.
 The reason for this is simply due to a lack of awareness on the subject.
-Your contractor accountant will be able to help check this for you.
+Your contractor accountant will be able to help check if this could be beneficial for you.

-In previous times, the Marriage Allowance was brought in by the Coalition Government.
-Today, both married couples and civil partners can claim this.
+In previous times, the UK Marriage Allowance was brought in by the Coalition Government.
+Today, both married couples and civil partners are able to claim for this.

 How the UK Marriage Allowance Transfer works

-This UK Marriage Allowance Transfer allows couples to transfer part of their Personal Allowance (PA).
+This UK Marriage Allowance Transfer will allow couples to transfer part of their Personal Allowance (PA).
 The transfer is 10% of one partner’s PA to the higher-earning partner’s PA.
 In 2021/22, the PA is £12,570.
-Therefore, one partner can transfer £1,250 of their PA to their partner.
+Therefore, one partner is able to transfer £1,250 of their PA to their partner.
 In turn, this will result in an income tax saving of £250 for the higher earner.

-Being entitled to claim depends on the income of both of the people in the marriage.
-People in civil partnerships can also claim.
+If you are entitled to claim will depend on the income of both people in the marriage.
+In addition, people in civil partnerships are also able to claim.

 When can you transfer the UK Marriage Allowance?

 When one of the partners has an income of £12,570 or less, you can transfer the allowance.
 Please note, the other partner should not be a higher or additional tax ratepayer.
-By this, I mean they are not earning over £50,270 during 2021/22.
+By this, one means they are not earning over £50,270 during the tax year, 2021/22.